 artists at work or buy a souvenir, such as pots, plates or decorative

-Mountains are the last thing people picture in Alentejo but head north
+Mountains are the last thing people picture in the Alentejo but head north

 from Évora, and that’s what you’ll find.
 The region of Alto Alentejo